Undeclared martial law in place: Fazl

 The JUI-F chief said the government raised the prices of medicines by 400 percent.
 “The PDM is striving for the rights of the people,” the Maulana said, adding that lawlessness was on the rise as people were getting killed in broad daylight even in Islamabad.

-The Maulana said the nation will now move towards Rawalpindi, rather than Islamabad now.
-Responding to a statement of DG ISPR of serving tea to the opposition if it came to Rawalpindi, Fazlur Rehman said the army will have to give explanation whether it is neutral or a party in favour of Imran Khan.
-He said if the military is a party in favour of Imran Khan, then the opposition has the right to record its protest outside the GHQ gate.
+The Maulana said the nation will now move towards Rawalpindi rather than Islamabad now.
+Responding to a statement of DG ISPR of serving tea to the opposition if it came to Rawalpindi, Fazlur Rehman said the Army will have to make explanation whether it is neutral or a party in favour of Imran Khan.
+He said if the military is a party in favour of Imran Khan then the opposition has the right to record its protest outside the GHQ gate.

 The PPP chairman said their struggle would continue till the ouster of the Pakistan Tehreek-e-Insaf (PTI) government.
 He said that his party had also faced dictators with bravery.
 He said they would oust the selected government and restore a true democracy to the country.